Seanny123/seanaubin.github.io/content/post/2018-04-02-My-Experience-With-Programming-Languages.md

 ## Go

 Google’s alternative to Java and C++.
-Compiles fast and runs fast, while maintaining [utter contempt](https://twitter.com/16kbps/status/1195081752659865615?s=20) for developper's ability to learn new skills.
+Compiles fast and runs fast, while maintaining [utter contempt](https://twitter.com/16kbps/status/1195081752659865615?s=20) for developer's ability to learn new skills.

 ## Basic